c-/ESP32-Ethgate/README.md

 with USB... things happen, don't ask).
 ESD protection for the Ethernet port would be a nice-to-have at some point.

 The CH340C supports the usual auto-programming.
-Note that you'll need to dial back the default upload baud rate.
+Note that you *may* need to dial back the default upload baud rate.

 I've added a small (1.25mm pitch) header with 3V3, GND, and two GPIO's to allow for things like environmental sensors.
 Note that temperature sensors will need to stay a minimum of 10cm off the board to avoid the heat thrown by this board.
-I've also broken out the USB interface with a small header because stuff... happened.
+I've also broken out the USB interface with a small header (uUSB connectors can be brittle pieces of junk).

 # BOM